 GLJ prepared the GLJ Reserves and Resources Report, the results of which are summarized in this Annual Information Form.
-As at the date of the GLJ Reserves and Resources Report, GLJ is independent within the meaning of National Instrument 51-101.
-GLJ and the engineers and geologists responsible for the preparation of the report, individually or as a group, have no interest, direct or indirect, nor do they expect to receive any interest, direct or indirect, in the properties or in the of Alvopetro.
+As at the date of the GLJ Reserves and Resources Report, GLJ is independent within the meaning of NI 51-101.
+GLJ and the engineers and geologists responsible for the preparation of the report, individually or as a group, have no interest, direct or indirect, nor do they expect to receive any interest, direct or indirect, in the properties or in the securities of Alvopetro.
+The partners, employees or consultants of GLJ (as a group) beneficially own less than one percent of any class of the Company's outstanding securities.